castle-engine/castle-engine/examples/lazarus/vrml_browser/README.txt

 Old notes:

-- At some point, I had a FocusableControl hack implemented in TKamOpenGLControl to allow VRML browser control to receive key events.
+- At some point, I had a FocusableControl hack implemented in TCastleControlCustom to allow VRML browser control to receive key events.
   Reason: TOpenGLControl couldn't catch focus, so when I placed some focusable controls (edit boxes, buttons) on the form, it was not possible to pass key presses to GLControl.